sheacon/car_parts_recognition/README.md

-# Car Parts Image Recognition
+# Garage Items Image Recognition
-- My primary goal is to accurately classify car parts images
+- My primary goal is to accurately classify garage item images
 - This repo is meant to showcase skills developed during an internship while using public data and conforming to business confidentiality and nondisclosure agreements